DuckTales (1987 TV series): North America (Region 1)

-Walt Disney Studios Home Entertainment has released the complete series on DVD; four volumes have been released in Region 1 featuring all 100 episodes of the series.
+Walt Disney Studios Home Entertainment has released the complete series on DVD; four volumes have been released in Region 1 featuring all 100 episodes of the series in its original NTSC format.
 The first was released on November 8, 2005 (containing episodes 1–27), the second on November 14, 2006 (containing episodes 28–51), and the third volume on November 13, 2007 (containing episodes 52–75).
 The fourth and final volume was released as a Disney Movie Club exclusive on September 11, 2018 (containing episodes 76–100).
 The first three volumes were packaged in a box containing 3 slipcases, one for each.
 The 2013 re-releases of the first three volumes packages the discs into one DVD case.
+99 out of 100 episodes are available for purchase on iTunes and Amazon as well (the episode "Sphinx for the Memories" is not available).

 DuckTales: Destination Adventure!, a DVD compilation release of episodes from the 2017 reboot, contains two episodes from the original series as bonus features: "New Gizmo Kids on the Block" and "Ducky Mountain High".
 These episodes were available before their inclusion in the Volume 4 release.

 The episodes are in the order that they originally aired (except for the five-part serial "Treasure of the Golden Suns", placed at the beginning of Volume 2).
 None of the DVD sets contain any special features.